Fallen-Breath/PCRC/readme.md

 `store_token`: When set to true and the `authenticate_type` is `microsoft`, the microsoft login token will be saved to file `token.json`.
 When launching PCRC the stored token will be loaded and used if it's not expired.
 Noted: The login token will be stored in plaintext

-`address`: IP Address of the Minecraft server

-`port`: Port of the Minecraft server

-`server_name`: The server name showed in replay viewer

-`initial_version`: The preferred Minecraft version that used to connect to bungeecord like server

 Examples for those account related config entries:

 ```json5